-Dylan Harrison, a former Tiger men’s standout, has completed his first season as the head coach of the Trinity women’s soccer team.
+Dylan Harrison is in his fourth season as head coach of the Trinity women’s soccer team.

-He started his coaching career at the University of the Incarnate Word, located in San Antonio.
-Coach Harrison oversaw all travel logistics and game-day operations.
+He began his coaching career in 2003 at San Antonio’s University of the Incarnate Word, and oversaw all travel logistics and game-day operations.
 UIW was a member of the NCAA Division II at that time.

-A native of Napoleonville, Louisiana, Coach Harrison is married to the former Kristen Fillmore.
-His wife is a Nicholls State graduate, and was a standout soccer player.
-She also served as the Colonels assistant women’s coach.
-Ms. Harrison is Trinity’s Associate Athletic Director for Recreation and Sports Camps.
+A native of Napoleonville, Louisiana, Coach Harrison is married to the former Kristen Fillmore, a Nicholls State graduate, soccer standout, and assistant women’s coach.
+She is Trinity’s Associate Athletic Director for Recreation and Sports Camps.
 The couple was blessed with the birth of a son, Judson, in March 2018.